A harassment complaint has arrived. What you do in the next 48 hours determines your exposure.

-613-661-0696When You Need an Independent Investigator
+When You Need an Independent Investigator

 Most Ontario employers understand they have to investigate.
-Fewer understand what a proper investigation actually requires -- or when conducting it internally creates more risk than it resolves.
+Fewer understand what a proper investigation actually requires, or when handling it internally creates more risk than it resolves.
+An independent investigator is not just best practice in the following situations, it is what the HRTO expects.

 The respondent is a manager, director, or owner.

-When the person conducting the investigation reports to the respondent, works alongside them, or has a prior relationship with them, the result may be accurate but it will not be believed -- by the complainant, by the HRTO, or by a court.
+When the person conducting the investigation reports to the respondent, works alongside them, or has a prior relationship with them, the result may be accurate but it will not be believed, by the complainant, by the HRTO, or by a court.

 Your HR function lacks investigation capacity.

 A small or non-existent HR function cannot credibly conduct a formal investigation into a serious allegation.
-The HRTO expects independence, structure, and documented procedural fairness -- not a conversation with HR and a memo to the file.
+The HRTO expects independence, structure, and documented procedural fairness, not a conversation with HR and a memo to the file.

 A previous internal investigation is being challenged.